-Exhibitions & Galleries: LIfe in Crisis: Schad Gallery of Biodiversity
+Exhibitions & Galleries: Bat Cave, LIfe in Crisis: Schad Gallery of Biodiversity

 Phone: 416.586.5771Follow @burtonlim

-His dissertation examines the molecular phylogenetics of New World sheath-tailed bats (Family Emballonuridae), their origin, divergence times, biogeography in Central and South America, and the evolution of morphological and behavioural characters.
-Burton has recently completed a 5-year project doing a biotic survey of small mammals as part of a larger project on terrestrial vertebrates and their parasites in China.
+His dissertation examined the molecular phylogenetics of New World sheath-tailed bats (Family Emballonuridae), their origin, divergence times, biogeography in Central and

 - Lim, B.K.
 2007.
 Taxa - Mammals.
 Biotic Surveys and Inventories of Southern China.
 University of Utah.

 - Schipper, J., P. Teunissen, and B.K.
 Lim.
 2001.
 Northern South America: Guyana, Suriname, French Guiana, northern Brazil, and eastern Venezuela.
 World Wildlife Fund, Washington, DC.